 For uncounted years, Beowulf has thrilled readers and inspired authors of fantastic fiction.
 There are numerous versions available — from the array of public domain versions we are fond of Grummere’s version as well as the translation by William Morris and A. J. Wyatt.
 But more recent translations have their own features to recommend them, especially the lyrical beauty of Seamus Heaney’s work and the scholarly thoroughness of Tolkien’s translation.

-BEOWULF: Age of Heroes is coming soon to Kickstarter.
-You can check out the system by downloading our free preview, the Hermit’s Sanctuary at drivethrurpg.com
+You can check out the system of BEOWULF: Age of Heroes by downloading our free preview, the Hermit’s Sanctuary at drivethrurpg.com

 BEOWULF: Age of Heroes is a roleplaying game inspired by the ancient epic poem Beowulf.

 As gamers and designers reading and enjoying the poem, we quickly realised it focused on Beowulf’s struggles against the various Monsters he faced and his relationships with the folk that he met, such as Unferth, who was at first critical of the hero but then gave him his magical sword to hunt Grendel’s mother, and Wiglaf, his loyal follower.

 So we decided that the game should focus on a single hero, with a gamemaster providing the challenges and details of the world.
 This style of game is often known as duet and can be an excellent way to introduce new players, still be able to play when a larger group can’t get together or have a home game with a significant other, sibling or other family member.
 We made the decision long before the current pandemic threatened the world, but we’re glad to offer another tool to help combat the isolation and stress of these times.